When is the best time of year to visit the Galapagos?

 What is each island known for?

-What is the difference between your 6, 7, and 10-day Voyage Galapagos tours?
+What is the difference between your Land and Sea Trips, 7, and 10-day Voyage Galapagos tours?

 For 2012, the Galapagos Park Service has instituted new 2-week itineraries.
 Not only are they better for the islands, these new itineraries provide several advantages for travellers too.
 With longer cycles, visitors will be able to select from a variety of cruise options that suit them best.
 Travellers who wish to experience the entire archipelago can book two 10-day trips back-to-back and not explore the same island twice! (save for port stops, of course).
-We've divided these cycles into two or three shorter itineraries for those who prefer a different schedule - check out our 6,7, and 10-day adventures on this website.Back to top
+We've divided these cycles into two or three shorter itineraries for those who prefer a different schedule.

 How good are your guides?